etingof/pysnmp/docs/source/docs/snmp-design.rst

 are universal -- the same module can be consumed by both managed and managing entities.

-MIB convertion is performed automatically by PySNMP, but technically, it is handled by PySNMP sister project called
+MIB conversion is performed automatically by PySNMP, but technically, it is handled by PySNMP sister project called
 `PySMI <http://snmplabs.com/pysmi/>`_.
 However you can also perform said conversion by hand with PySMI's *mibdump.py* tool.